Kate Zambreno: Career

-Her books are often inspired by visual forms and often include art criticism, including Louise Bourgeois, Joseph Cornell, Sarah Charlesworth, Barbara Loden, and Chantal Akerman.
-She writes frequently about art, including photography.
-She was an editor at Nightboat Books, where she edited Bhanu Kapil’s Schizophrene.
-Along with the artist John Vincler, as the collective La Genet, she made a series of pink silk sculptures hung on the main building and gave a performance at Naropa’s Violence and Community symposium, curated by Kapil, which involved reading a text that became the chapbook, “Apoplexia, Toxic Shock and Toilet Bowl: Some Notes on Why I Write,” published by Guillotine.
-She curated two Prose Events for Belladonna*, where she was in conversation with the writers Renee Gladman, Amina Cain, Danielle Dutton, Bhanu Kapil, among others.
+Their books are often inspired by visual forms and often include art criticism, including Louise Bourgeois, Joseph Cornell, Sarah Charlesworth, Barbara Loden, and Chantal Akerman.
+They write frequently about art, including photography.
+They were an editor at Nightboat Books, where they edited Bhanu Kapil’s Schizophrene.
+Along with the artist John Vincler, as the collective La Genet, they made a series of pink silk sculptures hung on the main building and gave a performance at Naropa’s Violence and Community symposium, curated by Kapil, which involved reading a text that became the chapbook, “Apoplexia, Toxic Shock and Toilet Bowl: Some Notes on Why I Write,” published by Guillotine.
+They curated two Prose Events for Belladonna*, where they were in conversation with the writers Renee Gladman, Amina Cain, Danielle Dutton, Bhanu Kapil, among others.

-She has said she shares affinities with the writers Sofia Samatar, Amina Cain, Danielle Dutton, Bhanu Kapil, Suzanne Scanlon, Moyra Davey, T. Fleischmann, and Kate Briggs.
-She is writing a collection of essays, The Missing Person, for Riverhead, which includes an essay on Franz Kafka’s notebooks she published at Virginia Quarterly Review.
+They have said they share affinities with the writers Sofia Samatar, Amina Cain, Danielle Dutton, Bhanu Kapil, Suzanne Scanlon, Moyra Davey, T. Fleischmann, and Kate Briggs.
+Zambreno is writing a collection of essays, The Missing Person, for Riverhead, which includes an essay on Franz Kafka’s notebooks they published at Virginia Quarterly Review.
 In a conversation with Zambreno at The Paris Review, Sarah Manguso writes that “Kate Zambreno’s oeuvre is not just a series of books but a body of thought, an uninterrupted exhortation on incompleteness and the intersections of life, death, time, memory, and silence.”